oracle/fastr/documentation/dev/structure.md

 do not be surprised that it will compile some Java classes.
 It does this to gather information about Java annotation processors that is necessary for correct rebuilding within the IDE.

-The majority of the projects are "Java" projects, but any project with `native` in its name contains native code, e.g. C code, and is (ultimately) built using `make`. `mx` handles this transparently.
-Note, however, that editing and building the native code in an IDE requires support for C development to have been installed.
-E.g. for Eclipse, the CDE plugin.
+The majority of the projects are "Java" projects, but any project with `native` in its name contains native code, e.g. C code, and is (ultimately) built using `make`. `mx` handles this transparently and invokes the `Makefiles` during `mx build`.
+Moreover, `mx` exports some environment variables that are may be used by those `Makefile`s, therefore invoking the `Makefile`s manually may no work correctly.